-KRDN 4.6 Analyze data for assessment and evaluate data to be used in decision-making for continuous quality improvement.
+KRDN 4.7 Evaluate data to be used in decision-making for continuous quality I mprovement.

+Domain 5: Leadership and Career Management: Skills, strengths, knowledge and experience relevant to leadership potential and professional growth for the nutrition and dietetics practitioner.

+KRDN 5.1 Perform self-assessment that includes awareness in terms of learning and leadership styles and cultural orientation and develop goals for self-improvement.

+KRDN 5.2 Identify and articulate one's skills, strengths, knowledge and experiences relevant to the position desired and career goals.

+KRDN 5.3 Practice how to self-advocate for opportunities in a variety of settings (such as asking for needed support, presenting an elevator pitch).

+KRDN 5.4 Practice resolving differences or dealing with conflict.

+KRDN 5.5 Promote team involvement and recognize the skills of each member.

+KRDN 5.6 Demonstrate an understanding of the importance and expectations of a professional in mentoring and precepting others.
-5.2 A curriculum map must be developed that:

-a.
-Identifies didactic courses and experiential learning experiences, if used, which occur in various settings or practice areas that students will complete to meet the required curriculum components and core knowledge b.
-Sequentially and logically organizes the progression of didactic courses from introductory to more advanced learning activities and builds on previous knowledge or experience to achieve the expected depth and breadth of knowledge by completion of the program.

-5.3 The program's curriculum must provide learning activities to attain the breadth and depth of the required curriculum components and core knowledge.
-Syllabi for courses taught within the academic unit must include these learning activities with the associated KRDNs.

-a.
-Learning activities must prepare students for professional practice with patients/clients with various conditions, including, but not limited to overweight and obesity; endocrine disorders; cancer; malnutrition and cardiovascular, gastrointestinal and renal diseases.

-b.
-Learning activities must prepare students to implement the Nutrition Care Process with various populations and diverse cultures, including infants, children, adolescents, adults, pregnant/lactating females and older adults.

-c.
-Learning activities must use a variety of educational approaches necessary for delivery of curriculum content, to meet learner needs and to facilitate learning objectives.
+- 3.2 A curriculum map must be developed that: - a.
+Identifies didactic courses which occur in various settings or practice areas that students will complete to meet the required curriculum components and core knowledge. - b.
+Sequentially and logically organizes the progression of didactic courses from introductory to more advanced learning activities and builds on previous knowledge or experience to achieve the expected depth and breadth of knowledge by completion of the program. - 3.3 The program's curriculum must provide learning activities to attain the breadth and depth of the required curriculum components and core knowledge.
+Syllabi for courses taught within the academic unit must include the KRDNs that will be assessed in the course or rotation and the learning activities that facilitate achievement of the KRDNs. - a.
+Learning activities must prepare students for professional practice with patients/clients with various conditions, including, but not limited to overweight and obesity; endocrine disorders; cancer; malnutrition and cardiovascular, gastrointestinal and renal diseases. - b.
+Learning activities must prepare students to implement the Nutrition Care Process with various populations and diverse cultures. - c.
+Learning activities must address and build competency in diversity, equity and inclusion.
+The program must ensure that students have the skills to recognize biases in self and others and embrace the diversity of the human experience - d.
+Learning activities must incorporate a variety of educational approaches necessary for delivery of curriculum content to meet learner needs and to facilitate learning objectives.

+1. If any portion of the program is offered through distance education, the program assures regular and substantive interaction between students and faculty.